Your Fairfield maintenance and capital projects live in Asana that knows nothing about the plant floor

 Exactly what you get

 You get project management that understands the plant: work orders tied to equipment with full history, capital projects scheduled against real production calendars, and prioritization by production impact.
-It connects to your ERP (Enterprise Resource Planning) software for the production schedule, pulls parts from inventory management software, dispatches crews via field service management software, and feeds a business intelligence dashboard for asset reliability.
+It connects to your ERP (Enterprise Resource Planning) software for the production schedule, pulls parts from inventory management software, dispatches crews via field service management software, and feeds a business intelligence (BI) dashboard for asset reliability.

 How to choose a developer in Fairfield